 - Experiencing withdrawal symptoms (such as cravings, nausea, shakiness and anxiety) when you don’t drink

 - Spending less time with hobbies or activities you used to enjoy in order to spend more time drinking

 - Experiencing problems with relationships, work, school, finances or the law because of drinking

-How Do I Talk to a Loved One About Binge Drinking?
+How Do I Talk About My Concerns?

 If you are worried about your or a loved one’s drinking habits, speak up.
 It’s hard to know what to say or how to say it, but silence only lets concerns grow.
 Binge drinking and alcoholism are serious problems.
 They are also problems that can be treated, if you reach out.
 If you are worried, act.
 You or a loved one doesn’t have to display all the symptoms of addiction.
 You may still have a good job, be a good parents, and avoid legal trouble.
 You may not.
 Either way, addiction is a problem and it needs treatment.
 You don’t have to reach “rock bottom.”
 You don’t have to wait for a troubled loved one to reach out to you.
 Call Black Bear Lodge, and let us meet you where you are.
 We understand it’s a big step to admit that you have, or a loved one has, a problem with drinking.
 It’s taken great courage and strength to get this far.
 Now it’s time to take the next step.
 Learn more about how our comprehensive treatment program can help you or your loved one find lasting recovery and freedom from alcohol and the concerns of binge drinking.